-The following are the most commonly observed issues in non-random audits that are triggered by some issue in the application itself.
-The letters and numbers in parentheses indicated the part of ETA Form 9089 that the issue is related to:
+The issues we’ve found to occur most frequently in non-random audits reflect a specific part of the PERM application itself.
+These triggers include (the letters and numbers in parentheses indicate the part of ETA Form 9089 to which the issue refers):

-After receipt of the response from the employer, if the CO determines that the documentation is complete and consistent with responses on the ETA 9089, then the application will be approved.
-If the documentation is deemed deficient by the CO, the application may be denied.
-Alternatively, the CO may request additional documentation or order that the employer conduct supervised recruitment.
+After receiving the employer’s audit response and reviewing the evidence provided, the CO can conclude that the documentation is complete and consistent with responses on the original ETA Form 9089, and then approve the application.
+Conversely, if the CO deems the documentation to be deficient or the response to be unsatisfactory, then the application may be denied.
+A third possible result is that the CO may request even more documentation, or order that the employer undergo supervised recruitment.

-PERM labor certification is an extremely complicated and time-sensitive procedure.
-We recommend that you consult with an experienced and responsible immigration attorney.
-We have successfully represented many PERM cases.
-If you would like to contact us, please telephone us at (713) 771-8433 or visit us at one of our six locations.
-You can also contact us conveniently online by emailing us at firstname.lastname@example.org.
-Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service.
+Overall, PERM labor certification is an extremely complicated and time-sensitive procedure.
+We recommend that you consult with an experienced immigration attorney.
+Over the years, Zhang & Associates has successfully handled hundreds of PERM cases.
+If you would like to contact us, we’re available by phone at (713) 771-8433, or you can visit us at one of our eight U.S. locations.
+We’re also conveniently available by e-mail at firstname.lastname@example.org.
+Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service for your PERM case.

-For more information on PERM Labor Certification, please refer to the following links:
+For more detailed information on PERM labor certification, including minimum requirements and USCIS policies, refer to the following links: